codefresh-io/docs.codefresh.io/_docs/getting-started/ci-codefresh.md

 ---
 title: "Codefresh for CI"
-description: "Continuous integration (CI) with Codefresh pipelines"
+description: "See what Codefresh offers for Continuous integration (CI) with pipelines"
 group: getting-started
 toc: true
 ---